5 Steps to Better Patient Engagement

 First of all, what exactly is patient engagement?
 Simply stated, it is getting the patient involved and invested in their own care.
 But it goes beyond just patient communication or education.
 It also refers to the family and caregivers, the culture of the healthcare organization, and active collaboration of everyone involved1.
 It expands beyond what you can accomplish during a treatment session, and requires full participation from multiple parties.

-To go a step further, you can define 3 levels of patient engagement:
+To go a step further, you can define different levels of patient engagement.
+Watch this video for an overview of the 3 types of patient engagement.

 Healthcare practices must have a culture that promotes patient engagement and components of that culture must include patient education, collaboration in identifying appropriate treatment options, and shared decision-making in final treatment plan.
 The primary goal of this process is to ensure the best outcomes for the patient.